 A pre-existing contact dermatitis condition is not compensable unless such underlying condition has been significantly aggravated, activated, or accelerated by an occupational exposure.
-A worker is not entitled to compensation where his or her pre-existing condition is triggered or aggravated by substances which are present in both occupational and non-occupational settings unless the workplace exposure can be shown to have been a significant cause of an aggravation of the condition.
-A speculative possibility that a workplace exposure to such a substance has caused an aggravation of the pre-existing contact dermatitis is insufficient for the acceptance of a claim.
+A worker is not entitled to compensation where his or her pre-existing condition is triggered or aggravated by substances which are present in both occupational and non-occupational settings unless the workplace exposure can be shown to have been of causative significance in aggravation of the condition.

+A speculative possibility that a workplace exposure to such a substance has caused an aggravation of the pre-existing contact dermatitis is not enough for the acceptance of a claim.